 All shipping companies can offer discounts for volume shipping.
 Even if you are not a huge multi-channel e-commerce seller, you should ask for volume discounts.
 Be watchful during negotiations and don’t let your shipper exchange lower prices for an inferior service that compromizes your shipping times or quality of delivery.

 Did you know that shipping insurance provided by your supplier is usually higher than that provided by a third party?
 If you insure your orders, research the rates available from specialist insurance brokers.
 If they are lower, by going with them, you can remove the insurance aspect from your shipper’s offering.

-If you regularly use shippers such as Royal Mail, FedEx, DHL or UPS, by prepaying and purchasing their shipping labels in bulk upfront, you can save up to 20%.
+If you regularly use shippers such as FedEx, USPS, DHL or UPS, by prepaying and purchasing their shipping labels in bulk upfront, you can save up to 20%.

 However, do note that this only works well if you frequently ship packages of the same size and weight and you know exactly what your shipping costs are going to be in advance.
 As soon as a package is ready to ship, you will have the label ready and waiting.

 Ship customer orders from any sales channel with 16+ direct shipping integrations

 7. Poly mailers may be more effective than boxes